openhwgroup/programs/process/PlanApprovedTemplate.md

 - *The schedule should indicate the planned date of major milestones and the first release for the project*
 - *Remaining uncertainties or issues to be resolved should be described*
 - *How the schedule will be maintained following PA should be described*

+- *Examples to be provided in a future version*

+## Project Repo
+*The project repo(s) should be setup and listed here* *The repos should have README.MD and LICENSE.MD created* *The LICENSE.MD file should specify the project license*

+## Regular Project Meeting
+*The project should have a regular project meeting established and included on the OpenHW calendar.
+Send a recurring meeting request to meetings@openhwgroup.org*

+## Regular Project Report
+*The project should have a regular project meeting report agreed.
+The format of the report should follow the suggestion in the programs/template repo.
+Consult OpenHW staff as meeting report location*.

 ## Risk Register
 *Risks towards completion of the project for the given target should be listed and risk mitigation plan should be stated*